-We have successfully defended students accused of sexual assault and sexual harassment in school investigations and disciplinary proceedings.
+We have successfully defended clients accused of sexual assault, sexual harassment, and other misconduct in school investigations and disciplinary proceedings.

 If you are a student, faculty, or staff, and you have been accused of sexual assault, sexual harassment or otherwise violating the school’s student handbook or other policies, you need to contact an attorney immediately.
 The accused in this scenario often think if they just tell their side of the story, everything will get cleared up.
 That is incredibly risky.
 The process is not that simple.